 By Linda M. June

-GenCanna is not making health claims on CBD products; the data discussed herein is based on a scientific review of literature only.
+*GenCanna is not making health claims on CBD or CBC products; the data discussed herein is based only on a scientific review of literature.

 Linda M. June is a freelance writer specializing in alternative health and natural products.